Skip to content

 red, blue, and clear water beads in a hand

 Buy some red, white, and blue water beads to create such a fun 4th of July sensory activity!
 Just add them to a bowl of water and watch as they absorb it and expand.
 Remove the beads from the water when they’re at your preferred size.
 Turn this into a science lesson by teaching your littles about osmosis.
+Please, be careful with water beads as they can be a choking hazard and toxic if swallowed.

 Create 4th of July Sensory Bins